RafiOsmanu/Flowfield-Pathfinding/README.md

 ![HeatMap](https://user-images.githubusercontent.com/104839344/212181669-48c5e57c-56f5-4446-b43f-afaf9c6d7808.JPG)

-The idea is that by creating this heat map we calculate the length of the path to the goal for every node so that later on (in step 2) we can use these distances to create direction vectors
+The idea is that by creating this heat map we calculate the length of the path to the goal for every node so that later on (in step 2) we can use these distances to create direction vectors.

 **2. When we have created our heatmap we can use that information to create a vector map.**